AlinaShahmur/AlinaShahmur/README.md

 Hi!
-My name is Alina and I am Backend Developer.
+My name is Alina and I am Frontend Developer.
 I am passionate about web development and new technologies.
 And also I like to optimize everything.